Unexpected loss of maximality: the case of Hilbert square of real surfaces: Introduction

 We are deeply thankful to L.~Fu for useful discussions and sharing with us his rich of ideas preprint \cite{fu} on the subject.
 The first author acknowledges support from the grant ANR-18-CE40-0009 of French Agence Nationale de Recherche.
 The second author acknowledges the support of a Professional Travel Grant from Vanderbilt University in the early stages of this project.

 \notations

-\begin{itemize} \item[ 1)] By a variety equipped with a real structure we mean a pair $(Y,c)$ consisting of a complex variety $Y$ and an anti-holomorphic involution $c:Y\ra Y$. \item[ 2)] Let $Y$ be an algebraic variety defined over $\RR,$ and $G$ denote the Galois group ${\text{Gal}}(\CC/\RR).$ The group $G$ is a cyclic group of order $2$ and acts on the locus of complex points $Y(\CC).$ The non-trivial element of $G$ acts as an anti-holomorphic involution, which we will denote by $c,$ and the fixed point set of the action coincides with the set of real points of $Y.$ The pair $(Y, c)$ is a variety equipped with a real structure.
-To mediate between the notations traditionally used for varieties equipped with real structures and for algebraic varieties defined over $\RR,$ we will use from now on $Y$ to denote the set of complex points, and $Y(\RR)$ the set of real points. \item[ 3)] Unless explicitly stated, all the homology and cohomology groups have coefficients in the field $\FF_2=\ZZ/2\ZZ$.
-We use $\beta_i(\,\cdot\,)$ and $b_i(\,\cdot\,)$ to denote the Betti numbers when the coefficients are in $\FF_2$ or in $\QQ,$ respectively.
-We will use the notation $\beta_*(\,\cdot\,)$ and $b_*(\,\cdot\,)$ for the corresponding total Betti numbers. \end{itemize}
+\begin{itemize} \item[ 1)] By a variety equipped with a real structure we mean a pair $(Y,c)$ consisting of a complex variety $Y$ and an anti-holomorphic involution $c:Y\ra Y$.

+\item[ 2)] Let $Y$ be an algebraic variety defined over $\RR,$ and $G$ denote the Galois group ${\text{Gal}}(\CC/\RR).$ The group $G$ is a cyclic group of order $2$ and acts on the locus of complex points $Y(\CC).$ The non-trivial element of $G$ acts as an anti-holomorphic involution, which we will denote by $c,$ and the fixed point set of the action coincides with the set of real points of $Y.$ The pair $(Y, c)$ is a variety equipped with a real structure.
+To mediate between the notations traditionally used for varieties equipped with real structures and for algebraic varieties defined over $\RR,$ we will use from now on $Y$ to denote the set of complex points, and $Y(\RR)$ the set of real points.